milinaudara/PasswordTracker/README.md

 		$ git clone https://github.com/milinaudara/PasswordTracker.git

-Create database and user in pgAdmin and update the connection string ar server.js
+Create database and user in pgAdmin and update the connection string at server.js

 Install dependencies: